The strategy of creating high-quality content to gain brand awareness, traffic, and sales isn't new.

 Trello, which runs a task management platform used by businesses and individuals alike, recently switched to HubSpot's CMS for its blog.

 Trello's layout is simple and straightforward, but still makes room for on-brand imagery that draws a visitor's eyes to each blog post.
-Using the HubSpot CMS, they've also been able to create a mobile-optimized version of the blog which is easy for mobile visitors to navigate as wel
+Using CMS Hub, they've also been able to create a mobile-optimized version of the blog which is easy for mobile visitors to navigate as well.

 Within nine months, the website received over 260 thousand views -- more than half of which were organic.
-The company points to HubSpot CMS's SEO capabilities for the organic spike, seen in the graph below.
+The company points to CMS Hub's SEO capabilities for the organic spike, seen in the graph below.

 For years, AmeriFirst Home Mortgage has used HubSpot's CRM and COS -- a content optimization system similar to our current CMS -- to increase website traffic and leads through inbound marketing.